Risk Assessment

 The Honest Assessment Test

 Ask someone outside your immediate team to review your exposure assessment.
-People systematically underestimate risk for applications they’re excited about.
+People consistently downplay risk for tools they’re excited about.

 If you find yourself making these arguments, slow down.
 They’re often signs of wishful thinking rather than rigorous assessment.